Jerald011003/BRFSS-Analysis/README.md

 This project provides a comprehensive analysis of the BRFSS dataset, identifying key behavioral risk factors associated with obesity.
 The developed models offer insights into public health risks, which can guide preventive measures and policy decisions.

 ## Contributors
-- **Your Name**: Data analysis, model development, and documentation.
+- **Jerald Francis Bagsic**: Data analysis, model development, and documentation.